neunhoef/shuntingyard/x/X.md

 Every atom has a canonical representation as an input token, for details see the description of the tokenizer.

-For a function expression canonical representation depends on the name and there are three possibilities:
+For a function expression the canonical representation depends on the name and there are three possibilities:

   1. The name is empty, in this case the representation is simply a pair of brackets of the right type around the canonical representation of